ap

 Skip to content

-Avalanche coach Jared Bednar stays mum on Cale Makar’s status for Game 3 of Western Conference Final
+Avalanche star defenseman Cale Makar will return for Game 3 of the Western Conference Final

-Makar missed first two contests of NHL Western Conference Final with upper-body injury
+Makar missed first two contests of this series with upper-body injury

 Cale Makar (8) of the Colorado Avalanche prepares for a face off against the Edmonton Oilers during the third period of the Oilers’ 4-3 win at Ball Arena on Tuesday, March 10, 2026.
 (Photo by AAron Ontiveroz/The Denver Post)